 4 Lake Burley Griffin

-Sprinkled around the lake, visitors will find some of Canberra's top things to see and do, including the National Gallery, National Library, Questacon, and National Museum.
-Standing on the shores of the central basin, visitors can see the Captain Cook Memorial Jet, a 147 m high fountain inaugurated in 1970 on the 200th anniversary of Cook's discovery of Australia.
+Sprinkled around the lake are some of Canberra's top things to see and do, including the National Gallery, National Library, Questacon, and National Museum.
+Standing on the shores of the central basin, you can see the Captain Cook Memorial Jet, a 147-meter-high fountain inaugurated in 1970 on the 200th anniversary of Cook's discovery of Australia.
 A globe sculpture depicting the path of Cook's voyages lies on the shores of the lake at Regatta Point.
-On the north side of the lake, Commonwealth Park contains play areas, paddling pools, waterfalls, an amphitheatre, and a path round the park.
-In spring, the park is the venue for famous Floriade, a celebration of spring when more than a million flowers are in bloom.
+On the north side of the lake, Commonwealth Park contains play areas, paddling pools, waterfalls, an amphitheater, and a path round the park.
+In spring, the park is the venue for the famous Floriade festival, a celebration of spring when more than a million flowers are in bloom.

 5 National Gallery of Australia

 On the shores of Lake Burley Griffin, the National Gallery of Australia contains Australia's largest collection of art.
 The cubic concrete structure was opened by Queen Elizabeth II in October 1982 and consists of 11 main galleries on three levels as well as a large sculpture garden laid out according to the four seasons.
 The purchase of the extensive collection began in 1968 and includes works from Australia, Asia, Europe, America, and the Pacific, as well as the largest collection of Aboriginal and Torres Strait Islander art in the world.
 Mediums range from oil paintings and watercolors, to sculpture, decorative art, drawings, book illustrations, sketchbooks, photographs, films, ceramics, costumes, and textiles.
 Locals and tourists alike will also enjoy the many special exhibitions.
-After exploring the gallery, visitors can relax at the café or explore the adjoining High Court of Australia with its fountains, Carrara marble-paved floors, and murals.
+After exploring the gallery, you explore the adjoining High Court of Australia, with its fountains, Carrara marble-paved floors, and murals.

 Address: Parkes Place, Parkes